eddyGitGub/ReactJs-Website/README.md

 - Multi-page React site with routing
 - Responsive mobile-friendly design with Bootstrap
 - React hooks for state management
-- Contact form handling with Formik & Yup
+- Contact form for data entry
-Blog post listings and individual post pages
-Basic components for header, footer, navigation etc.
+- Basic components for header, footer, navigation etc.

-Customization
+## Customization
 The project can be easily extended and customized by adding new pages, styling changes, and adding additional features.

 Notes